The soprano pipistrelle is one of the commonest and most widespread of all British bat species.

-With its wings folded, the Soprano pipistrelle is small enough to fit inside a matchbox.
-It sometimes lives in houses, and emerges close to sunset, but may go unnoticed for years.
+With its wings folded, the soprano pipistrelle is small enough to fit inside a matchbox.
+It often lives in houses, and emerges close to sunset, but may go unnoticed for years.

 Action Needed